James-Woodward/up42/README.md

 1. Retreive Access Token
 2. Create and run a job
 3. Get Job State

-All done via API given in the assignment PDF
+- All done via API given in the assignment PDF

+Project tested in UP42: Projectest
+All information such as project ID, API key, etc are specified in the run.sh file

 ---------